Edwin-Sanchez2003/sigmf-io/README.md

 The core purpose of this library is to support correctness-by-default within the SigMF specification while giving users maximum flexibility when using the library (opting in or out of certain features as needed to support project-specific requirements).
 Upcoming releases focus heavily on:
 * **Completeness** - supporting the entirety of the SigMF Specification, while maintaining correctness across existing implementation details.
 More concretely, this means supporting SigMF Collections & Archives, as well as providing better support for specification validation and interacting with SigMF fields that have specific properties (examples include `core:datatype`, which must match a specific  ABNF pattern and contains information about how to read SigMF signal data from disk, and `core:geolocation`, which itself is a json structure which is expected to match certain patterns for reliable reading & writing of data).
 * **Efficiency** - identifying critical-path and computationally expensive operations to optimize for speed.

+Additional future work includes packaging this libary for usage in other languages, such as `Python`, `Java`, and `Matlab`.

 ## Initial Interface Design